-The WG recommends the creation of three additional GNSO Processes, namely a GNSO Input Process, a GNSO Guidance Process and a GNSO Expedited Policy Development Process following the model as outlined in Annex C (GNSO Input Process), Annex D (GNSO Guidance Process) and Annex E (GNSO Expedited Policy Development Process).
+The WG recommends the creation of three additional GNSO Processes, namely a GNSO Input Process, a GNSO Guidance Process and a GNSO Expedited Policy Development Process following the model as outlined in Annex C (GNSO Input Process), Annex D and E (GNSO Guidance Process) and Annex F and G (GNSO Expedited Policy Development Process).
 The purpose of these processes is to both standardize and expedite resolution of issues of concern to the community which history has shown are bound to arise in, whether such issues are characterized as policy or implementation.

+The WG recommends to add a provision to the GNSO Operating Procedures that clarifies that parallel efforts on similar / identical topics should be avoided.
+As the manager of the process, the GNSO Council is expected to resolve which process would be the most appropriate to use.
+This could, for example, be clarified as follows: ‘Where two or more requests (e.g. in the form of motions) are received by the GNSO Council that propose different processes for addressing the same issue, the GNSO Council as the manager of the overall policy development process must have the flexibility to determine the most appropriate course of action.
+In determining the most appropriate course of action, the GNSO Council should take into account all of the following: (1) the scope of each process, as expressly delineated in the ICANN Bylaws and the relevant portions of the GNSO Operating Procedures (including the PDP, GGP and EPDP Manuals, as applicable); (2) the information contained in the relevant motion, form or scoping document requesting the initiation of each process; and (3) any other materials and information the Council deems relevant, such as the original Board, SO or AC request to the GNSO (if applicable)’.

 Implementation Related Recommendations (Charter Questions 3, 4 and 5)